 Stalk / Stem

-Very erect and large, the stalks of Big Bluestem all emanate form a central clump.
+Very erect and large, the round stalks (culms) of Big Bluestem all emanate form a central clump.
+The stalks aren’t really noticeable until mid-Summer when they rise above their lowest leaves.

 Leaves

-Leaves are long and slender, being only 1/2″-1″ across but 10″ long or more.
+Leaves are long and slender (linear shape), being only 1/2″-1″ across but 10″ long or more.
 They wrap around the stalk by more than 50% of the stalk diameter.
+The lowest leaves are really long, perhaps 36″, but get shorter as they ascend the stalk.

 Flower

-The flower of Big Bluestem is paired spikelets that occur along the upper stems of the stalk.
+The flowers of Big Bluestem are racemes of paired spikelets that occur along the upper stems of the stalk.
 The top of the stalk will split into 3 smaller stems, each containing dozens of spikelets.
 The color is reddish-purple when blooming.
 The color will change to a golden brown in Autumn.

 Root